-4. Staff and Student’s Responsibility
+4. Staff and Student’s Responsibilities for Intellectual Property

 The University has provided support to staff and students in the development of both Staff and Student IP and has a responsibility to promote new research and knowledge exchange.
-Therefore, staff and students shall grant to the University a perpetual, irrevocable, worldwide non-exclusive, royalty-free license to any Staff IP and Student IP for teaching, publishing and research purposes.
+Therefore, staff and students shall grant to the University a perpetual, irrevocable, worldwide non-exclusive, royalty-free licence to any Staff IP and Student IP for teaching, publishing and research purposes.
 If Student IP or Staff IP includes confidential information belonging to the inventor, the University shall not unreasonably refuse to enter into a non-disclosure agreement to protect that confidential information if so requested by the inventor.

 When undertaking University work from which IP may be expected to arise all persons bound by this policy must:

 - keep the nature of and matters relating to IP confidential until the fact and manner of disclosure is agreed with the University;

 - assist in protecting the University's rights to the IP by keeping suitable records of creation wherever possible.

 All persons bound by this policy are responsible to the University for disclosing to their Head of Division at the outset of the work or as soon as they become aware of it: